 Updated information on recommended testing of birds in sanctuaries

 Golden egg/tool box for veterinarians working with shelters/rescue

 Our goal is to promote Avian Welfare in all forms through education, awareness, and outreach.
 The Avian Welfare Committee is open to all AAV members interested in improving the welfare of birds and provides a forum for members to discuss welfare issues related to pet birds, bird sanctuaries/shelters, industry, and poultry.
 We’re always open to suggestions and ideas of any welfare related topics that should have some attention.
 We’d love to hear from anyone interested in speaking on topics about Welfare at future conferences!

 Would you like to help?

-We are looking for volunteers to help develop and implement projects.
-We always welcome members posting thoughtful and respectful welfare-related content on the Facebook page.
+We currently have a LOT of projects in the works and can use your help on this committee!
+We are looking for volunteers to help develop and implement these projects - please contact us today so we can find a way to plug you in.
+We also welcome members posting thoughtful and respectful welfare-related content on our Facebook page.

 Dr. Pilny is a graduate of the University of Florida’s College of Veterinary Medicine.
 He completed an internal medicine and surgery internship at Florida Veterinary Specialists in Tampa, Florida and a residency in Avian and Exotic Pet Medicine and Surgery at The Animal Medical Center in New York City.
 He is a diplomate of the American Board of Veterinary Practitioners certified in Avian Practice since 2005, and currently serves as vice-chair for the maintenance of certification committee.